SoulFireMage/Katiya_Starship/content/mathsummaries/Complex Analysis_ Leverage Map.md

 **4. Riemann Mapping Theorem**
 > *Every simply connected proper open subset of ℂ is conformally equivalent to the open unit disk.*

-**Why it matters:** For simply connected domains, there's essentially only one shape (conformally).
+**Importance:** For simply connected domains, there's essentially only one shape (conformally).
 The disk is the universal model.
 This is why hyperbolic geometry (the natural geometry of the disk) appears everywhere in complex analysis.

 **What it doesn't say:** The mapping isn't explicit in general.
 Computing it for specific domains is hard.
 And multiply connected domains (with holes) are genuinely different—parameterized by moduli.